Collective bargaining: Sweden

 In Sweden the coverage of collective agreements is very high despite the absence of legal mechanisms to extend agreements to whole industries.
-In 2018, 83% of all private sector employees were covered by collective agreements, 100% of public sector employees and in all 90% (referring to the whole labor market).
+In 2018, 83% of all private-sector employees were covered by collective agreements, 100% of public sector employees and in all 90% (referring to the whole labor market).
 This reflects the dominance of self-regulation (regulation by the labour market parties themselves) over state regulation in Swedish industrial relations.

+Australia

+Collective bargaining in Australia has its roots in the early 20th century, with the introduction of the conciliation and arbitration system.
+This system was established to resolve industrial disputes through the intervention of an independent third party, which could make legally binding decisions.
+Over the years, this system underwent significant transformations, reflecting the changing priorities of different governments and the shifting balance of power between employers and unions.